Individuals – Australian Tax

 - Preparation of Australian tax returns, with all returns submitted to the ATO electronically.

-- Advice on the tax position where a property in Australia is being let while a taxpayer is living overseas.
+- Advice on the income & capital gains tax position where a property in Australia is being let or sold while a taxpayer is living overseas.

 - Impact of ceasing to be an Australian Tax Resident and capital gains tax deeming provisions.